xinzhao2627/remonjp/README.md

-# Remon - Sentence Generator with Morphological Analyzer
+# Remon -

-Remon is a full-stack Japanese morphological analyzer designed to provide a collection of contextual Japanese sentences.
+Remon is a full-stack Japanese Morphological Analyzer-applied contextual Japanese sentence generator, with measured JLPT sentences difficulty and frequency.

 In summary, it utilizes the following:
-- kuromoji a natural language processing library
+- kuromoji a natural language processing / morphological analyzer library
 - database integration with built-in api
 - web scraping for data processing and analyzing JLPT levels.